juspay/hyperswitch/add_connector.md

 We create a struct with the connector name and have trait implementations for it.
 The following trait implementations are mandatory

-- **ConnectorCommon :** contains common description of the connector, like the base endpoint, content-type, error message, id.
+- **ConnectorCommon :** contains common description of the connector, like the base endpoint, content-type, error message, id, currency unit.
 - **Payment :** Trait Relationship, has impl block.
 - **PaymentAuthorize :** Trait Relationship, has impl block.
+- **PaymentCapture :** Trait Relationship, has impl block.
+- **PaymentSync :** Trait Relationship, has impl block.
 - **ConnectorIntegration :** For every api endpoint contains the url, using request transform and response transform and headers.
-- **Refund :** Trait Relationship, has empty body.
+- **Refund :** Trait Relationship, has impl block.
-- **RefundExecute :** Trait Relationship, has empty body.
+- **RefundExecute :** Trait Relationship, has impl block.
-- **RefundSync :** Trait Relationship, has empty body.
+- **RefundSync :** Trait Relationship, has impl block.

 And the below derive traits